AlignRec: Aligning and Training in Multimodal Recommendations: Related Work

 \section{Related Work}

-\textbf{Multimodal Recommendation.} Multimodal recommendation is derived from traditional collaborative filtering (CF) based recommendation paradigm~\cite{su2009survey}, and incorporates multimodal information for better recommendation.
-It is an extension from matrix factorization methods~\cite{koren2009matrix} and CF methods like BPR~\cite{rendle2012bpr} and LightGCN~\cite{he2020lightgcn} and is usually effective in cold-start or long-tail scenarios.
+\textbf{Multimodal Recommendation.} Multimodal recommendation is derived from collaborative filtering (CF) recommendation~\cite{su2009survey}, and incorporates multimodal information for better recommendation.
+It applies matrix factorization methods~\cite{koren2009matrix}, BPR~\cite{rendle2012bpr} or LightGCN~\cite{he2020lightgcn} and is usually effective in cold-start or long-tail scenarios.

-Early multimodal recommendation methods only concatenate vision or text features with ID-based features.
-VBPR~\cite{he2016vbpr} extends BPR-based recommendation by adding visual dimensions to neural networks, and its visual features are generated from pre-trained CNNs.
+Early methods concatenate vision or text features with ID-based features.
+VBPR~\cite{he2016vbpr} extends BPR-based recommendation by adding visual features.
 ACF~\cite{chen2017attentive} applies an attention layer to calculate modalities' contributions to items.
-MMGCN~\cite{wei2019mmgcn} and GRCN~\cite{wei2020graph} build modality graphs and use GCN~\cite{kipf2016semi} to aggregate their information before concatenated with ID embeddings.
-These methods ignore the misalignment between ID-based features and content features, and thus cannot fully exploit multimodal information into recommendation.
+MMGCN~\cite{wei2019mmgcn} and GRCN~\cite{wei2020graph} build modality graphs and use GCN~\cite{kipf2016semi} to aggregate information.
+These methods ignore the misalignment between ID-based and content features, and thus cannot fully exploit multimodal information.

-Recently, some methods make efforts to shorten the distance between item's ID and its content information.
-MMGCL~\cite{yi2022multi} applies negative sampling to discover modalities relationship.
-SLMRec~\cite{tao2022self} builds self-supervised tasks like feature drop to enhance the modality representation.
-BM3~\cite{zhou2023bootstrap} builds text and vision alignment loss by contrastive view generator.
-These methods only pay attention to the content-category alignment.
-Besides, optimizing them together is hard to converge, leading to an insufficient representation.
+Recently, some methods try to shorten the distance between item's ID and content features.
+MMGCL~\cite{yi2022multi} applies negative sampling to discover modalities' relationship.
+SLMRec~\cite{tao2022self} builds self-supervised tasks to enhance the modality representation.
+BM3~\cite{zhou2023bootstrap} builds text and vision alignment loss by contrastive view.
+They only focus on the content-category alignment and optimize all losses together, which is hard to converge with insufficient representations.

-Aside from utilizing losses for multimodal information, some methods try to fuse vision/text information manually.
-LATTICE~\cite{zhang2021mining} and FREEDOM~\cite{zhou2023tale} construct modality-similarity graphs using multimodal features and combine these graphs with an importance weight to get fused representations.
+There are also some methods trying to fuse vision and text information.
+LATTICE~\cite{zhang2021mining} and FREEDOM~\cite{zhou2023tale} construct modality-similarity graphs using multimodal features and combine these graphs with a pre-defined weight.
 MGCN~\cite{yu2023multi} adopts attention layers to capture the modalities' importance.
 These methods do not explicitly model the alignment, and will suffer from the modality incompatibility problem (\eg, conflict between text and vision).